Are you tired of your old word processor? Are you drowning in a sea of documents with questionable naming conventions?

 Here’s how Scrivener makes the job of any blogger simpler:

-- Easy management – Decided to push the publish date for that one blog post and post another one instead?
+- Easy management – Have you decided to push the publish date for that one blog post and post another one instead?
 Changing the title?
 Want to use a piece of text in an entirely different post?
 No problem.
 Scrivener makes it easy to rearrange your work from within and without, and all you need to do is drag and drop.

 - Side-by-side with all you need – Forget about the clunky Windows split-screen.
 Scrivener makes it easy to keep your research, ideas, references, and anything else side by side with your writing.
 No need to keep stuff in separate documents, folders, or screens.